 Before you start using your cluster system, check to see your cluster system work properly and make sure you can use the system properly.
-The operations described below can be executed by using Cluster WebUI / WebManager or EXPRESSCLUSTER commands.
+The operations described below can be executed by using Cluster WebUI or EXPRESSCLUSTER commands.
 For details of functions of Cluster WebUI, see the online manual.
+For the details of EXPRESSCLUSTER commands, see Chapter 7, "EXPRESSCLUSTER command reference" in the Reference Guide.
 The following describes procedures to start up and shut down a cluster and to shut down a server.